 According to recent reports, there are currently 2.13 million full-time employees in the UK project management sector, with the profession generating £156.5 billion GVA annually, and there are an estimated 8.7 to 11 million project managers in North America.
 This means the competition for roles is extremely high across both locations.

-Nowadays, project managers are required in all industries, with organizations that undervalue project management found to suffer 50 percent more project failures than those who invest in it.
+Nowadays, despite the widespread use of project management software, project managers are required in all industries, with organizations that undervalue project management found to suffer 50 percent more project failures than those who invest in it.
 And with the demand for project managers increasing, employers will need nearly 88 million people in project management roles worldwide by 2027.

-Unlike other industries, project management skills are transferable, with hard skills like scheduling, risk management, and project planning, and soft skills like adaptability, leadership, and teamwork often gained in non-management roles.
+Unlike other industries, project management skills are transferable, with hard skills like scheduling, risk management, and project planning (using specific project planning tools), and soft skills like adaptability, leadership, and teamwork often gained in non-management roles.

 But which skills are the most desirable for employers when they’re looking to recruit a project manager?

 We analyzed Indeed job adverts for project manager positions to discover which skills were most sought after by organizations in the UK and US.

 The Most Important Project Manager Skills in the US

 From analyzing over 750 live job adverts in the US, we found that scheduling is the most desirable skill for project managers to have, being mentioned 719 times (96 percent of job adverts).